korrmet/scary_pit_of_monsters/README.md

 of invisible for user private fields which able to  be  used  outside.
 (Python still can't to this)

+## what if you need store 1 yotta in variable...

+# Epilogue

 See you later when i add some more monsters in this pit and  convert  my  shitty English to normal.
 May the madness be with you.